Laboratory of Actin Cytoskeleton Regulation

-1. The highly dynamic actin cytoskeleton is one of the structurally and functionally most important cellular constituents.
+2. The highly dynamic actin cytoskeleton is one of the structurally and functionally most important cellular constituents.
 The actin cytoskeleton is involved in such fundamental cell biological processes as the maintenance of cell shape, cell division, intracellular transport, and motility.
 Cytoskeleton regulation involves the concerted action of a few hundred proteins.
 Of these, our research group mainly focuses on functional characterization of the formin type of proteins by studying their cellular and molecular mechanisms.
 Coordinated regulation of the actin and microtubule cytoskeleton is known to play a pivotal role in the growth and proper navigation of neuronal axons and dendrites that are necessary to the formation of a functional nervous system.
 One of our major scientific interests is to gain a better understanding of the cytoskeletal mechanisms of axonal growth and guidance by uncovering the role of formins that appear to play key roles in both actin and microtubule remodeling.
-Besides neuronal cytoskeleton regulation, we use videomicroscopic approaches to investigate how formins contribute to cell shape changes and morphogenetic cell movements in the developing Drosophila compound eye and embryonic epidermis.
+Besides neuronal cytoskeleton regulation, we also investigate how formins contribute to cell shape changes and nuclear positioning during Drosophila compound eye development and oogenesis, respectively.

 Selected publications